AI Guardrails

 ## Design System

-Before committing UI changes, run `buoy ci` to check for design drift.
+Before committing UI changes, run `buoy drift check` to check for design drift.

 If Buoy reports issues, fix them before committing.